Hemingways – Best Hotel in Africa? Maybe.

 Alison and I spent most of February, 2017 in Africa.
 If possible, we always like to start and end our vacations at really nice hotels or resorts.
 At the beginning it’s to get adjusted to the new destination and recover from any jet lag.
 We started our trip in Egypt with a three day stay at the fabulous Mena House with a room overlooking the Pyramids.
 At the end of a trip it’s a chance to slow down from what is usually a pretty hectic pace we always seem to maintain while ‘on vacation’.
 This time our trip ended in Nairobi, Kenya and a three day stay at Hemingways which bills itself as the Best Hotel in Africa.
 After our stay, I have to agree that they make a great case for it.
 Here’s why.

 As any regular readers of my posts will know, I am a big fan of the Small Luxury Hotels of the World brand which is remarkably consistent at delivering a high quality experience whether it be in the middle of Manhattan or in the wilds of my native Nova Scotia.
-I also happen to be a big fan of Ernest Hemingway and have followed him from his boyhood home in Oak Park, Illinois to Paris, Spain, Key West, Venice and now Kenya where he wrote The Snows of Kilimanjaro, arguably the best short story he ever wrote.
+I also happen to be a big fan of Ernest Hemingway and have followed him from his boyhood home in Oak Park, Illinois to Paris, Spain, Key West, Venice, Ketchum, Idaho where he is buried and now Kenya where he wrote The Snows of Kilimanjaro, arguably the best short story he ever wrote.
 So it was a no brainer to book a place named for Hemingway and part of the Small Luxury Hotels chain.

 Hemingways – The Hotel